chrissimpkins/Crunch/docs/SERVICE.md

 $ make install-macos-service
 ```

-`sudo` permission is necessary in order to complete the copy of the macOS service to this directory on your system.
-You will be prompted for your password after you enter the above command.
-Enter it and you will receive confirmation that the install completed.
+`sudo` permission is necessary to complete the copy of the macOS service to this directory on your system.
+Enter your password when prompted during the install.

 You may delete the Crunch source repository after the completion of the above step.